 U.S. scientists have discovered a gene that contributes to a higher IQ of a person and can increase it up to six points, according to a new study published in the journal Cell Reports.
 The gene acts by increasing the effect of the Klotho protein, which is already known to have anti-aging properties.

 This discovery not only may help in the treatment of cognitive effects of neurodegenerative diseases of old age such as dementia and Alzheimer’s disease but in the future, it may also lead to a drug therapy that will work for people regardless of age.

-The researchers, led by assistant professor Dena Dubal of the University of California at San Francisco, found that those people who have in their DNA the KL-VS variant of the KL gene not only have a longer life expectancy, but also have a better cognitive performance (regardless of their age).
+The researchers, led by assistant professor Dena Dubal of the University of California at San Francisco, found that those people who have in their DNA the KL-VS variant of the KL gene not only have a longer life expectancy but also have better cognitive performance (regardless of their age).

 The scientists studied 220 volunteers, 52 to 85 years old, and were initially focused on the effect of the KL-VS mutation on aging.
 But various tests (memory, attention, language, etc.) showed the advantage of those with the gene regardless of their age.
 The same results were reached by two other independent research groups, thus bringing the total number of studied subjects to 718.